stevenleeg/geemusic/README.md

 ### Pausing/resuming skips to the beginning of the song.
 Flask Ask used to have a bug that would not resume the song from the correct offset.
 Make sure it, and the rest of your pip modules are up to date.

+### Music won't start playing
+Issues where Alexa responds to your requests but doesn't play music are generally caused by the `APP_URL` environment variable being set improperly.
+Be sure that it is set to something like `APP_URL=https://ff9b5cce.ngrok.io` **without a trailing slash or `/alexa`**.

 ## Contributing
 Please feel free to open an issue or PR if you've found a bug.
 If you're looking to implement a feature, please open an issue before creating a PR so I